JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Documentation/Signoffs/CommunicationsSignoff.md

 6. The Arduino MKR GSM 1400 supports C and Python with many publicly available libraries.
 7. Arduino is a very popular and respected manufacturing and electronics design company.
 They were established in 2005 and have had a lot of support throughout the years.
 It is expected for them to persist for quite some time.
 8. The cpu clock speed runs at a frequency of 32.768 KHz.
 This will do for the needs of this subsystem given that not many computations will need to be done.
 9. The Board Power Supply needs 5 V with a Circuit Operating Voltage at 3.3 V.  The DC Current per Input/Output Pin is 7 mA.
 This puts the board at a general power draw of 35mW.
 It should be noted however, that some GSM handshakes can take up to 2 A from the pins.
-Special connections will need to be made for reaching this level of current regardless of components chosen as boards are at risk of harm from this level of current.
+Special connections will need to be made for reaching this level of current as some boards are at risk of harm from this level of current.
 ## BILL OF MATERIALS (BOM)
 | Designator | Manufacturer | Manufactured Part # | Description                                                                         | Quantity | Price Each |
 | ---------- | ------------ | ------------------- | ----------------------------------------------------------------------------------- | -------- | ---------- |